Chania Crete – Travel Guide to Chania 2023

-Chania Crete, Greece is a city located on the northwest coast of Crete, Greece.
-It is known for its picturesque Venetian harbor, Old Town, and beautiful beaches.
+Chania Crete, Greece (also spelt Hania) is a city located on the northwest coast of Crete, Greece.
+It is known for its picturesque Venetian harbour, Old Town, and beautiful beaches.

-What do I need to know about Chania Crete before getting there?
+What do I need to know about Hania Crete before getting there?

 Vacations in Chania Crete Things to Consider